pete-naish/js-component-boilerplate/readme.md

 npm install
 bower install

-Important
-You'll need to update the version of Handlebars that gulp-handlebars uses.
-To do this, run:

-npm install core-util-is inherits xtend
-Then cd to node_modules/gulp-handlebars/node_modules/ and back up handlebars and through2.

-Now unzip Source/CFA.Frontend/Update Handlebars.zip into node_modules/gulp-handlebars/node_modules/.

-Finally, run npm start to run Gulp.
+Run npm start to run Gulp.
 Your finished site will be created in a folder called dist, viewable at this URL:

 http://localhost:8000
 To create compressed, production-ready assets, run npm run build.